giacoballoccu/explanation-quality-recsys/README.md

 ```

 # Precomputed Paths
-In order to apply an optimization or measure a baseline with our proposed metrics you will need to store the paths in csv files with "," as delimiter.
+In order to apply an optimization or measure a baseline with our proposed metrics you will need to store the predicted paths in csv files with "," as delimiter.
+In general we distinguish 3 files:
+- pred_paths.csv: Which contains all the extracted paths for users (Candidate Selection Step).
+- uid_topk: Which containes the top-k recommended items for every user.
+- uid_pid_explanation.csv: Which containes the top-k recommended items and the associated explaination path.

-If you want to reproduce the results you can download the already computed paths from here: [ML1M](https://drive.google.com/file/d/1b6HgNJvHGPZs6q3PMaMBHT89pW46Lw7J/view?usp=sharing) [LAST-FM](https://drive.google.com/file/d/1gf9TyRN39Tc0I8immOzn9FK3e14pUpvi/view?usp=sharing) paths.
+**Precomputed Paths**: If you want to reproduce the results you can download the already computed paths from here: [ML1M](https://drive.google.com/file/d/1b6HgNJvHGPZs6q3PMaMBHT89pW46Lw7J/view?usp=sharing) [LAST-FM](https://drive.google.com/file/d/1gf9TyRN39Tc0I8immOzn9FK3e14pUpvi/view?usp=sharing) paths.
 The path files must stay in the following location: "\<main-project-dir\>/paths/agent-topk=\<your-agent-topk\>/\<dataset-name\>/"

-If you wish to apply in-train mitigation on the baseline, produce more paths or change the metaparameters you can retrain it and produce the paths, they will be automatically saved using the path_extractor.py file.
+**Retrain Original Model**: If you wish to apply in-train mitigation on the baseline, produce more paths or change the metaparameters you can retrain it and produce the paths, they will be automatically saved using the path_extractor.py file.

-You can downloaded the precomputed TransE embeddings, agent-policy and agent cpkt used for the experiments from there: [ML1M](https://drive.google.com/file/d/1HWp7I-0qW1XesUE_WZ6nZ0DHFALnfRrJ/view?usp=sharing) [LAST-FM](https://drive.google.com/file/d/17EUgh299U8y0bqPYT39sdMzhjjzlahSG/view?usp=sharing).
+**Precomputed TransE Embeddings**: You can downloaded the precomputed TransE embeddings, agent-policy and agent cpkt used for the experiments from there: [ML1M](https://drive.google.com/file/d/1HWp7I-0qW1XesUE_WZ6nZ0DHFALnfRrJ/view?usp=sharing) [LAST-FM](https://drive.google.com/file/d/17EUgh299U8y0bqPYT39sdMzhjjzlahSG/view?usp=sharing).
 This files must stay in the following location: "\<main-project-dir\>/models/PGPR/tmp/\<dataset-name\>"

-Instead if you wish to use this framework with other path-based explanable algorithm make sure to extract the paths and have them on this form:
+**Trasfer the framework to other baselines**: Instead if you wish to use this framework with other path-based explanable algorithm make sure to extract the paths and have them on this form:

 ## Requirements for Weigthed Optimization
 In order to performe the reranking you would need a pred_path.csv.
 Files must follow this format: